FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/identifying_vumarks/identifying-vumarks.rst

 the leftmost goal during the autonomous portion of that match.

-Note that the VuMark-related features of the software are only available with *version 3.3* of the FTC software (Robot Controller and Driver Station) and higher.
+Note that the VuMark-related features of the software are only available with *version 3.3* of the SDK software (Robot Controller and Driver Station) and higher.

 Example Blocks VuMark Op Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version 3.3 and higher of the FTC Robot Controller app includes a sample
+Version 3.3 and higher of the Robot Controller app includes a sample
 op mode that demonstrates how to check for VuMarks and extract the
 hidden information when a VuMark is identified.
 To create an op mode
 based on this VuMark Example, click on the “Create New Op Mode” button,